 If you are going somewhere longer than a couple of hours, I highly recommend hiring a private car and driver for the day.
-Most private cars are clean, comfortable, air-conditioned and will easily fit 4 passengers for the smaller SUVs and 6 passengers in the larger-model SUV’s.
+Most private cars are clean, comfortable, air-conditioned and will easily fit 4 passengers in the smaller SUVs and 6 passengers in the larger-model SUVs.

 Do not be offended by the question “where you go” during peak hours.
 The last thing a cab driver in Bali wants is taking several inebriated souls 400m for a fare less than $3 that takes 45 minutes because of congested traffic.

-Peak hours are generally between 3:30pm and 7pm.
-Before 3:30pm the traffic will start light in the morning and build steadily during the day.
+Peak hours are generally between 3:30 pm and 7 pm.
+Before 3:30 pm the traffic will start light in the morning and build steadily during the day.
 Lunchtime is the best time to travel, because (obviously) most people are off the roads having lunch.
-After 7pm many people have gone home after watching sunset, at home getting ready for dinner or comfortably situated the bars and restaurants.
+After 8 pm many people have gone home after watching the sunset, are at home getting ready for dinner or are comfortably situated in the bars and restaurants.

 The exceptions to this are the tourist strips in Seminyak, Legian, Kuta and Ubud where the main streets with bars and restaurants become exceptionally congested with taxis carrying tourists to the local hot spots.

 During peak hours you are much more likely to be asked for a set price than on the meter simply due to supply and demand.
 Drivers will normally want to avoid very short trips unless you flash some cash and make your intentions to pay well clearly known.